-The DOS emulation kernel is a special rehosted DOS kernel working via OS/2 (or PN ) services.
+The DOS emulation kernel is a special rehosted DOS kernel working via OS/2 (or PN 5) services.
 For example, file system API's of int 21h are implemented via OS/2 (or PN) file API's.
 Access to OS/2 API's done via SVC API (supervisor call?) which is trap of HLT instruction followed by call number and inverted call number.

 On doskrnl start SS:BP contains some structure which contains initial information for DOS kernel.
-Exact structure not know, but BP+0x16 contains pointer to linked list of VDD which later will be added to DOS device list.
+Exact structure format not know.